Lead Narrative Designer and all-round business person at Lo-Fi Games, with a speciality in writing for non-linear and open-world games.

 There’s also something quite liberating about letting go, goofing around like a child and allowing your ideas to flow without judgement.
 Not only this, but some of the methods I learned could easily be adapted to help kickstart creativity in other arts too.

-Although improv is heavily partner reliant, I still believe most of the above exercises, even alone, are brilliant for pulling us out of a ‘dry’ spell in creativity.
+Although improv is heavily partner reliant, I still believe most of the above exercises, even alone, are brilliant for pulling us out of a ‘dry’ spell or block in creativity.
 At the very least, they’re useful reminders to turn off our ‘judging mind’ and find our way back to our thinking zone.

 All in all, it was tough letting go but I’m glad I tried improv.
 Despite being THE most important thing to remember with writing, I frequently forget to just… write.
 Let the ideas flow.
 Instead, I put pressure on myself, sitting head in my hands as I try to will out great ideas.
 You can’t force out good ideas without wading through and laughing at the shitty ones first.
 Cool ideas don’t appear out of thin air.
 They need to evolve.